 The chaos that came in May 1968 in France was so great that what is simply referred to as “Mai 68” can be hard to understand and unpack.
-So that you can join the discussion and appreciate the many events commemorating the 50th anniversary of Mai 68 this year, we’re providing the 5-minute backstory: what caused Mai 68, who faced off, and what changed when it was all said and done.
+So that you can join the discussion and appreciate the many events commemorating Mai ’68, we’re providing the 5-minute backstory: what caused Mai ’68, who faced off, and what changed when it was all said and done.

 While President Charles de Gaulle is largely heralded as a French national hero — you may have heard of him from the country’s biggest airport — his legacy is much more complicated.
 He and his Gaullist party were far from broadly popular in their day; the Communist and Socialist parties of France’s National Assembly even formed a coalition an effort to unseat him.
 Generally, people weren’t feeling very warmly toward the government.

 Meanwhile, on March 22, 150 students occupied — aka barricaded — a building at Paris University at Nanterre.
 They aimed to draw attention to the arrest of several students at a Vietnam War protest on March 20.
 Ultimately, the students ended the barricade after learning the arrested students had been released, but they had laid the groundwork for what was to come on a national scale in May.

 On May 2, Nanterre University was shut down after students organized an “anti-imperialist” protest at the university.
 On May 3, with the campus closed, the protests moved to the Sorbonne in the Latin Quarter.
 An attempt by the police to evacuate the Sorbonne turned violent, and by the end of the day, 574 people had been arrested.